Bringing transparency to the community

 But many of us don’t have the time or know where to even look in the first place.
 Without a clear partnership in our chosen educational curriculum, coupled with a growing lack of trust, parents are left to make assumptions about when and what is being taught, which understandably creates room for anger and fear to grow.

-As your board member, I will take steps to:
+As your board member, I have taken steps to:

 • Meet families where they are, whether at school sites, in local parks, or at designated town halls.

-• Clarify which decisions a board makes and which are required compliance by state/federal law.
+• Clarify to families via GUSD communications channels which decisions a board makes and which are required compliance by state and federal laws.

 • Provide training to parents on how to use Google Classroom, etc. to see what and how their children’s curriculum requirements and the review committees.
 I will urge GUSD to share more details about our rigorous and relevant curriculum that meets California’s established K-12 state standards.
 Transparency creates trust.
 Trust allows our GUSD community to flourish.